 - No explanation required?
 No. You’re already committed elsewhere and you don’t need to justify it to anyone.
 If pushed for detail, explain you’re already fully booked.

 Check out this four-part formula for saying no:

 If someone keeps asking over and over, reiterate how you keep promises to yourself/family and expect the same of them.

-For the, ‘on second thoughts, I want to pull the pin’ dilemma, be polite, firm and honest.
+For the, ‘on second thoughts, I want to pull the pin’ dilemma, be polite, firm, and honest.
 Admit that on reflection you have over-committed without thinking through the consequences, you aren’t able to give 100% and, if you can, make suggestions for alternatives.
 No one is going to hold you to ransom for stepping out of a commitment.

 A note on guilt

 What about any guilt?
 Nobody has forced you to feel guilty—it’s self-generated.
-See the bigger picture where your time and energy is being poured into a greater purpose, and the guilt won’t ring in your ears quite so loudly.
+See the bigger picture where your time and energy are being poured into a greater purpose, and the guilt won’t ring in your ears quite so loudly.

 So, when you next want to say no—just do it!
 And if your diary is fully stacked with extra commitments which aren’t serving you, and you’re feeling massively overwhelmed and under-excited, I think you know what you need to do next.

 Written by Bec Williams.
-Bec is owner of The You Project and a performance coach.
+Bec is the owner of The You Project and a performance coach.
 Follow Bec @the.you.project.